Maximize your exercise performance without the caffeine crash or jittery brain-drain.

 Pro #1 – Cognitive Performance

 As a dopaminergic stimulant, caffeine may heighten mood and intensity for greater mental motivation in the gym.
-Taken prior to exercise, caffeine may help ward off mental fatigue in service of a more alert, more exercise-ready mindset.
+Taken prior to exercise, caffeine may help ward off mental fatigue in service of a more alert, more ready mindset.

 Con #1 – Anxiety, Nervousness, and Jitteriness